CollaboRateMgmt/CollaboRate/README.md

 # Acknowledgements
 - I had various ideas for collaboration tools starting from around 2004.
 Last year as a part of my job, I came across the term 'Crowdsourcing' and attempts to commercialize it.
 Any colleagues in the organization who discussed and participated in experiments cannot be acknowledged (see disclaimer).
 But they are welcome to contribute to this project as an independent one hosted on Github.
 - The wikipedia article on Crowdsourcing introduced me to the term 'microtask'.
-- An internet search showed me that at least 2 organizations (University of California Irvine and Microsoft Research) are exploring the feasibility of software microtasks.
+- An internet search showed me that at least 2 organizations (University of California Irvine and Microsoft Research) are exploring software microtasks.
 This increased my confidence in the feasibility of such an idea.
-- I thank all the people who made the wonderful open tools on which this project is based and hosted.
+- I thank all the people who made the wonderful open tools on which this project is based and hosted - JQuery, Github, the Hemingway Editor and all the underlying internet technologies and tools.
 - Last but not least, I thank my family for their constant support.